The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Professional reference checks: Beyond previous landlords, professional references provide additional perspective.
 Contact current or previous employers (if applicant authorizes), speak to business associates for self-employed applicants, or contact professional colleagues if applicable.
 Ask about reliability, character, and financial responsibility.

 Privacy and legal considerations: Respect applicant privacy while protecting your interests.
 Only request information relevant to tenancy decision (income, rental history, employment), keep personal information confidential, don't share applicant information with others, comply with Nigeria Data Protection Regulation (NDPR), and obtain consent before conducting background checks.
-Balance thoroughness with respect for privacy.
+Balance thoroughness with respect for applicant privacy.

 The Guarantor System in Nigeria